philusdevs/Hykros-Lobby/content/posts/attack_vs_damage.md

 Finally, we have Crit %.
-If you don't have any additional sources of critical damage, each 1% Critical chance is worth up to 0.5% damage, so the 1.19% Crit is worth a maximum 0.59% Damage (at 0% crit chance; at higher crit chance, it's worth even less) - even less than the % Ele damage.
+If you don't have any additional sources of critical damage, each 1% Critical chance is worth up to 0.5% damage, so the 1.19% Crit is worth a maximum 0.59% Damage (at 0% crit chance; at higher crit chance, it's worth even less) - even less than the % Elemental damage.
 If you have a Crow matrix, your Crit Damage is increased by up to ~0.252 on average, making Crit% slightly more valuable than Damage% at 34% crit rate and below - but still paling in comparison to Attack % and flat Attack in most cases.

 The average damage bonus from crits is an additive multiplier, meaning that the relative value of each additional amount of crit chance is worth relatively less than that before, making crit worth even less than the above values - and that's not even factoring in Crit Resist.